Many cultures use rituals during the adolescence and teen years to mark the time when children transition to becoming responsible for themselves.

-If we’ve been raising them with the distorted perspective that it’s our job to figure everything out for them, to give them all the answers, and to provide the final word on what’s right and wrong, we’ve probably over-ridden their innate guardian element.
+If we’ve been raising them with the distorted perspective that it’s our job to figure everything out for them, to give them all the answers, and to provide the final word on what’s right and valuable, we may have over-ridden their innate guardian element.

-It’s something that we’re all born with, and it includes our inner guidance that naturally leads us toward everything we need.
-And the parents who trust that about their children are way ahead and may not even experience a change in communication as they grow.
+We’re all born with it, and it includes our inner guidance that naturally leads us toward whatever we need.
+And the parents who trust that about their children are way ahead.

-As their parents, we tend to believe that we know so much and that they know so little.
-In truth, we’ve forgotten so much and they’ve forgotten so little.
-So instead of us teaching them, better if we let them teach us.
+We tend to believe that we know so much and that they know so little.
+It’s more likely that we’ve forgotten so much, and they’ve forgotten so little – and that they have a lot to teach us about what they still know instinctually.

 - Not pretending to feel good when we don’t.
-It’s OK to let our kids know that we sometimes get off track.
-And that we have the ability to acknowledge it, to not stay there too long, and to get back on track in order to enjoy life.
+It’s normal to let our kids know that we sometimes get off track.
+It’s super important though to demonstrate to them that we have the ability to acknowledge it, and to get back on track, in order to enjoy life.

 - Not coercing or manipulating them into doing what we want.
-When we feel bad, we don’t have the right to send them a message that they should change to make us feel better.
+It’s never appropriate to send them a message that they should change to make us feel better.

-- Not saying one thing and meaning another, because they’ll see through it.
-Our kids read us perfectly, including every nuance in our attitude.
-And they amplify whatever we’re expressing.
-So how can we fuss at them when they got it from us?
+- Not saying one thing while meaning another, because they’ll see through it.
+Our kids read us perfectly, and they amplify back to us whatever we’re expressing.

 - Demonstrating that we have a choice whether to freak out over life or to not get bothered.
 We have the ability to deliberately choose thoughts and experiences that lead us in the direction of joy – like when we were kids.

 - Preparing them for real life.
-As adolescents, our kids are wanting, demanding and claiming freedom.
-And we can answer, “You’re free to feel good, and you’re free to feel bad.”
-Then we’re preparing them well, because Life doesn’t support anyone’s attempts to control or manipulate people and conditions.
-Life supports our positive response, even when it gets messy.
+As adolescents, they want and demand freedom.
+And we can answer, “You’re free to choose whether to feel good or bad.”
+Then we’re preparing them well, because life doesn’t support our attempts to control people and conditions.
+Life supports our positive response, even when it’s messy.

-48 hours of taking turns talking and listening can give a new perspective to everything.
-And if our kids decide to talk the entire 48 hours, even better!
-Then our role is to just listen.
-And we might be amazed by what they’ll tell us when they’re allowed, in an environment without distractions or judgment.
+48 hours of taking turns talking and listening can provide new perspectives on many issues.
+And we might be amazed by what our children will tell us when they’re allowed, in an environment without distractions or judgments.

 Our kids tend to think that they know everything about us, and who we are.
 And we may be surprised to hear what they think of us.
-What an experience for them though, to listen to us for 24 hours and to find out who we really are, how we think, and why we chose the ideals we chose, etc.
+What an experience for them, to listen to us for 24 hours and to find out who we truly are, how we think, and why we chose the ideals we chose.

-Four or eight or twelve hours won’t be enough.
+Four or eight hours won’t be enough.
 It will take the full marathon process for the magic to take place.
-When each person, child and parent, stops struggling to be heard, accepted and understood, unexpected things will begin to happen.
+When each individual stops struggling to be heard and understood, unexpected things begin to happen.

-And it will work for our adult children!
-It’s never too late to marathon.
-It can provide a great opportunity for release, especially if they’re still carrying our voices in their heads.
+Marathoning will also work with our adult children.
+It’s never too late to communicate this way with our loved ones.
+It can provide a unique opportunity for release, especially if they’re still carrying our voices in their heads.